LuciaHrovatin/CENSUS_webapp/README.md

-# C.E.N.S.U.S
+# CENSUS
 ## *Calculator of Earnings Nationally Scored via User Specifics*
 ___

-The C.E.N.S.U.S. project has been developed as final assignment of the Big Data Technologies course, offered by the University of Trento.
+The CENSUS project has been developed as final assignment of the Big Data Technologies course, offered by the University of Trento.

 ## Project objective
 The project objective refers to deploying a Big Data system, taking as input specific user data and returning a prediction of his/her income group, subcategorizing the IRPEF system of taxation and its income segmentation.
 The prediction corresponds to the output of a Random Forest model trained with data provided by the Banca d’Italia and by the Sole24ore.